ericspring08/Awesome-Programming-Languages/CONTRIBUTING.md

 **Please name your pull request: "adding (language name)"**

 # README.md
 * Please add your language to the list of langauges in alphabetical order.
+If it is not necessarily a programming language, please add it to Tools And Related (E.g. HTML).
 * Provide a description of the language by following the language name with a - and then giving the description.
 * Link the language name to a page in /Languages titled {Language-Name}.md.
+It it is not neccesarily a programming language, please link it to a page in /Tools-And-Related titled {Language-Name}.md.

 # {Language-Name}.md
 ## General Information